Biomolecular Networks Laboratories

 - Have you had any breakthroughs or significant research progress in the recent years?

 - By establishing a mouse model capable of tracking polyploid cell proliferation in vivo, we demonstrated the involvement of polyploid hepatocytes in liver regeneration and carcinogenesis, as well as elucidated the unique phenomenon that ploidy can be reduced in somatic cells (Cell Stem Cell.
 2020, 26:34-47; Nat Commun.
 2021, 12:646).
-We also revealed that polyploid cancers represent a distinct subgroup of human liver cancers with high malignant properties (Br J Cancer.
-2023, 129:1251-1260) and developed a model using AI to assess the ploidy of cancers and predict their prognosis.
+Polyploid cancer cells not only have a high propensity for chromosomal aberrations but also exhibit strong resistance to cellular stress, such as genomic damage, making them less responsive to anticancer drugs (Cell Death Discov.
+2024, 10:436).
+As a result, polyploid cancers tend to be more aggressive and are associated with poor prognosis (Br J Cancer.
+2023, 129:1251–60).
+We have also developed a model that can detect such polyploid cancers and predict prognosis using AI (Japanese Patent Application 2024-26830; Commun Med.
+2025, 5:270).
+Building on these findings, we aim to further advance cancer medicine by focusing on ploidy dynamics.

 - What kind of background do your lab members have?